esamayoa11/HVcollabexercise/README.md

 # HVcollabexercise
-This is HV website assignment.
+This is Harrold Ventayen's website for TKH collab assignment.